Kektopular/Julia-Set-Generator/README.md

 # Julia-Set-Generator
-Just a basic program using Python and TensorFlow, for generating and rendering Julia Sets.
+Just a basic program using Python and TensorFlow, for generating and rendering Julia sets.

 <br>